naofireblade/homebridge-weather-plus/README.md

 ## Forecast

-The plugin also features a daily forecast for the current and the next 3 days.
+The plugin also features a daily forecast for today and the next 3 days.
 The following forecast values can be displayed.

 - Temperature
 - Relative Humidity